 Brisbane Innovate event speakers

-The Brisbane Innovate 2018 event, to be held on 7 November, will feature a keynote speech and a panel discussion.
+The Brisbane Innovate 2018 event, held on 7 November, featured a keynote speech and panel discussion.

 Keynote: The creation of a true circular economy

 Traditionally waste is seen as a burden.
 As a manmade problem which needs to be managed and minimised for the sake of humanity and a cleaner world.
 However, waste can also be an opportunity or a resource which can be unlocked to create other products and energy.

 Leanne leveraged her extensive background in emerging technology, business, insurance and jewellery to challenge our thinking around the circular economy, including fundamental changes in supply and value chains and provided foresight on future trends.

 Speaker: Leanne Kemp, Everledger Founder and CEO and Queensland Chief Entrepreneur